Berupor/Python-Interview-Questions-2023/SQL.md

 ---

 ## Here is a list of features that correspond to the Middle+ level:
-- Quickly answer simple questions about indexes.
+- You quickly answer simple questions about indexes.
-- Answer the question about transaction isolation levels.
+- You are answering a question about transaction isolation levels.
 - You have experience in query profiling and optimization.
 - You can write complex queries such as window functions and CTEs.
 - You understand when not to write complex queries.